Dimitri Alexandrovich Obolensky: Life

-Obolensky's new mother-in-law and her sister Sofka Demidova (1870–1953), were daughters of Count Hilarion Vorontsov-Dashkov (1837–1916), Minister of the Imperial Court under Alexander III and Viceroy of the Caucasus to the last Tsar, Nicholas II, and both women were intimates of the Imperial family.
+Obolensky's new mother-in-law and her sister Sofka Demidova (1870–1953), were daughters of Count Hilarion Vorontsov-Dashkov (1837–1916), Minister of the Imperial Court under Alexander III and Viceroy of the Caucasus Viceroyalty to the last Tsar, Nicholas II, and both women were intimates of the Imperial family.
 His wife was also descended from Prince Michael Vorontsov (1782–1856), an earlier Viceroy of the Caucasus, for whom Edward Blore designed the Alupka Palace near Yalta in the Crimea.
 Some months after the October Revolution of 1917, the Obolenskys retreated from Petrograd to the Alupka palace.
 Early in 1919, during the Russian Civil War, and with Bolshevik armies approaching, he and his wife and children escaped from Russia on board the Royal Navy's HMS Marlborough, together with others who included the Dowager Empress Marie Feodorovna, the Grand Duke Nicholas, and Prince Felix Yusupov, the killer of Rasputin.
 Joining the large White Russian community in Paris, Obolensky became a night watchman and later a taxi driver.
 His "brief, unhappy marriage" quickly came to an end with a divorce in 1921.
 His second wife soon married Count Andrey Tolstoy, settling with him in Nice.

 On 16 August 1923, in London, Obolensky married thirdly Natalya Feodorova (1894–1952), a young woman originally from Simbirsk.
 This marriage also ended ultimately in divorce, before Natalya's death in 1952.

 Obolensky was somehow able to afford to send his son Dimitri to an English preparatory school, to the Lycée Pasteur, and to Trinity College, Cambridge, where he began a distinguished academic career which culminated in his becoming Professor of Russian and Balkan History at Oxford.